 - All Children Can Write

-Also, contact her teachers and ask for suggestions.
-They may have strategies they use in class that you could use at home.
+Consult with your daughter's teachers and ask for suggestions.
+They may have classroom strategies that you can adapt for use at home.

 The following articles will give you an idea of the types of skills that very young children should be demonstrating: